 A lot of water has passed under the bridge since the night in March 2007 when I started thinking about finishing off the work on the house.
 I had no idea that in a couple of months my life was going to fundamentally change.

 Visiting the house today, I remembered the photo, and I decided to take another.
 Sitting there some fourteen and half months later, in the house I no longer live in, I reflected on the past year.
 Some of it has been hell, and there’s still a lot of problems I’ve yet to face.
 But for all the angst and agony, overwhelmingly there has been the joy.

 That joy has been Ginger.
 For almost a year now we have talked every single day.
 We mail, we chat, now to save money we use a webcam, before that we used Skype.
 Last summer I used my mobile ‘phone – that was quite a bill.

-Ginger will be here for both our birthdays, and for mine I have organised a get together at my sister’s, where the whole family can meet Ginger for the first time.
-I’m more worried about Ginger flying here than I am at her meeting the family.
+Ginger will be here for both our birthdays and for mine, I have organised a get-together at my sister’s, where the whole family can meet Ginger for the first time.
+I’m more worried about Ginger flying here than I am about her meeting the family.
 She on the other hand is terrified of meeting my family.
 We’ll see.

 Copyright © 2008 Gary Allman, all rights reserved.